Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

+a term $\d\FC_{1}/\d s$ does not contribute to the variation of the action functional~(\ref{principle1}).
+This means that the particular path $\left(\bar{\bq}(s),\bar{t}(s)\right)$ on which the action integral takes on an extremum is maintained.

-We restrict ourselves to functions $\FC_{1}(q^{\nu},Q^{\nu})$ of the old and the new extended configuration space variables, hence to a function of those variables, whose derivatives are contained in Eq.~(\ref{can2}).
+We restrict ourselves to functions $\FC_{1}(q^{\nu},Q^{\nu})$ of the old and the new extended configuration space variables, hence to a function of those variables, whose derivatives match those of the integrands in Eq.~(\ref{canbed2}).
 Calculating the $s$-derivative of $\FC_{1}$,

-we then get {\em unique\/} transformation rules by comparing the coefficients of Eq.~(\ref{genf1}) with those of (\ref{can2})
+we then get \emph{unique} transformation rules by comparing the coefficients of Eq.~(\ref{genf1}) with those of (\ref{can2})

-$\FC_{1}$ is referred to as the {\em extended generating function\/} of the---now generalized---canonical transformation.
-The extended Hamiltonian has the important property to be conserved under these transformations.
+$\FC_{1}$ is referred to as the \emph{extended generating function} of the --- now generalized --- canonical transformation.
+The extended Hamiltonian $H_{\e}$ has the important property that its \emph{value} is conserved under extended canonical transformations.
+This means that the system's physical evolution is kept being confined to the surface $\HC_{\e}=0$, hence that the condition~$(\ref{hamid})$ is maintained in the transformed system, as required.
 Corresponding to the extended set of canonical equations, the additional transformation rule is given for the index $\mu=0$.
 This transformation rule may be expressed equivalently in terms of $t(s)$, $\Hv(s)$, and $T(s)$, $\HCv(s)$ as

 with $\HCv$, correspondingly to Eq.~(\ref{p0-def0}), the value of the transformed Hamiltonian $\HC$

 The addressed transformed Hamiltonian $\HC$ is finally obtained from the general correlation of conventional and extended Hamiltonians from Eq.~(\ref{H1-def}), and the transformation rule $\HC_{\e}=H_{\e}$ for the extended Hamiltonian from Eq.~(\ref{F1})